+- , then choose General Configuration

 - 2. Choose Configure Code Macro

 - 3. Choose Add a new language

 - 4. Locate your language file and enter a Name for the new language (this will appear when selecting the language)

 - 5. Choose Add

 Language files must be correctly formatted JavaScript files and adhere to the Custom Brush syntax.